Image 1 of 2

 Policies:

-Individual intake will happen one on one with A following registration where we will discuss consent and confidentiality.
+Individual intake will happen one on one virtually with A following registration where we will discuss consent and confidentiality.

-Group description: Join Open Your Art for an 8 week trauma relief art therapy group in collaboration with A Beaumont (they/them).
+Group description: Join Open Your Art for an 8 week virtual trauma relief art therapy group in collaboration with A Beaumont (they/them).

 Why Art Therapy